claabs/swiss-buchholz-problem/README.md

 With the introduction of the new [Initial Swiss Matchups rule](https://github.com/ValveSoftware/counter-strike_rules_and_regs/blob/main/major-supplemental-rulebook.md?plain=1#L324-L335) added for the 2024 Copenhagen Major cycle, a flaw with assigning round 3 matchups was created.

-There's about 0.6% chance that 1-1 record teams in round 3 cannot find valid matchups.
+There's a 0.6% chance that 1-1 record teams in round 3 cannot find valid matchups.
 It can cause the round 3 matchups selection to force a rematch, which is not allowed by the [current ruleset](https://github.com/ValveSoftware/counter-strike_rules_and_regs/blob/main/major-supplemental-rulebook.md#swiss-bracket).

  >In round 2 and 3, the highest seeded team faces the lowest seeded team available that does not result in a rematch within the stage.